AdobeDocs/commerce-operations.en/help/configuration/cache/config-varnish-final.md

 ---
 title: Final verification
-description: Verify your Varnish configuration is set up properly to work with the Adobe Commerce application.
+description: Verify that your Varnish configuration is set up properly to work with the Adobe Commerce application.
 ---

 # Final verification of Varnish configuration

-Now that you are using the `default.vcl` generated for you by Magento, you can perform some final verifications to make sure Varnish is working.
+Now that you are using the `default.vcl` generated for you by Commerce, you can perform some final verifications to make sure that Varnish is working.

 ## Verify HTTP response headers

 Use `curl` or another utility to view HTTP response headers when you visit any Commerce page in a web browser.

-First, make sure you are using Magento's [developer mode](../cli/set-mode.md#change-to-developer-mode); otherwise, you will not see the headers.
+First, make sure you are using [developer mode](../cli/set-mode.md#change-to-developer-mode); otherwise, you will not see the headers.

 For example,